Keyboard shortcuts

 cat /etc/alpine-release

 The /proc/cmdline output should contain the Asterinas kernel image path.
-For the prebuilt asterinas/kata image, look for:
+If you are using the image’s default kernel, look for:

 /opt/kata/share/kata-containers/aster-kernel-osdk-bin.qemu_elf